sandhawke/dv/README.md

 * dv-easy - go through the steps to create code, expending a low level of resources
 * dv-medium - go through the steps to create code, expending a medium level of resources
 * dv-hard - go through the steps to create code, expending a high level of resources
+* dv-auto - tries to guage the right level or resources

 ### Developing specs